fdarbeha-amd-com/ryzen-ai-documentation/docs/ryzen_ai_libraries.rst

   3. OpenCV (version=4.8.1 or newer)

 **************************************************
-Building Ryzen AI CVML Library sample applications
+Building Ryzen AI CVML library sample applications
 **************************************************
 This section covers the steps to build all sample applications.